+Group annuities, international business, and contracts within the Longevity Reinsurance Reserving Category shall use the lower of the 1994 GAM Table with Projection Scale AA applied to the valuation date and the company’s prudent estimate assumptions.
+The company prudent estimate assumptions for group annuities, international business, and contracts within the Longevity Reinsurance Reserving Category shall be developed separately from each other as appropriate.

-Guidance Note: Projecting mortality to a specific date rather than the valuation date in the above step is a practical expedient to streamline calculations.
+Guidance Note: The above tables include implicit historical mortality improvement until Dec 31, 2021.
+Projecting mortality to a specific date rather than the valuation date in the above step is a practical expedient to streamline calculations.
 This date should be considered an experience assumption to be periodically reviewed and updated as the Life Actuarial (A) Task Force reviews and updates the assumptions used in the Standard Projection.

 i.
 The discount rate used shall be the 10-year Treasury Department bond rate on the valuation date unless otherwise specified in a subsequent subsection of Section 6.C.3.

-j.
-For hybrid GMIBs, two types of GAPVs shall be calculated: the Annuitization GAPV and the Withdrawal GAPV.
-The Annuitization GAPV is determined as if the hybrid GMIB were a traditional GMIB such that the only benefit payments used in the GAPV calculation are from annuitization.
-The Withdrawal GAPV is determined as if the hybrid GMIB were a lifetime GMWB with the same guaranteed benefit growth features and, at each contract holder age, a guaranteed maximum withdrawal amount equal to the partial withdrawal amount below which partial withdrawals reduce the benefit by the same dollar amount as the partial withdrawal amount and above which partial withdrawals reduce the benefit by the same proportion that the withdrawal reduces the account value.

 4. Partial Withdrawals

 Partial withdrawals required contractually or previously elected (e.g., a contract operating under an automatic withdrawal provision, or that has voluntarily enrolled in an automatic withdrawal program, on the valuation date) are to be deducted from the Account Value in each projection interval consistent with the projection frequency used, as described in Section 4.F, and according to the terms of the contract.
-However, if a GMWB or hybrid GMIB contract’s automatic withdrawals results in partial withdrawal amounts in excess of the GMWB’s guaranteed maximum annual withdrawal amount or the maximum amount above which withdrawals reduce the GMIB basis by the same dollar amount as the withdrawal amount (the “dollar-for-dollar maximum withdrawal amount”), such automatic withdrawals shall be revised such that they equal the GMWB’s guaranteed maximum annual withdrawal amount or the GMIB’s dollar-for-dollar maximum withdrawal amount.
+However, if a GMWB contract’s automatic withdrawals results in partial withdrawal amounts in excess of the GMWB’s guaranteed maximum annual withdrawal amount, such automatic withdrawals shall be revised such that they equal the GMWB’s guaranteed maximum annual withdrawal amount.
 However, for tax qualified contracts with ages greater than or equal to the federal required minimum distribution (RMD) age, if the prescribed withdrawal amount is below the RMD amount, the withdrawal amount may be reset to the RMD amount.

 Guidance Note: Companies are expected to model withdrawal amounts consistent with the RMD amount where applicable and where practically feasible; however, it is understood that this level of modeling sophistication may not be available for all companies.